inspircd/package-builder/README.md

 * RPM on CentOS 7

-Support for packaging systems and platformed is planned.
+Support for packaging systems and platforms is planned.
 See the [open issues](https://github.com/inspircd/inspircd-packages/issues/3) for details.

 ### Requirements